Miju language

 Kaman (Geman, Geman Deng, Kùmán, Kman), or Miju (Miju, Mishmi, Midzu), is a small language of India and China.

 Long assumed to be a Sino-Tibetan language, it may be a language isolate.

 Locations

 In China, the Miju are known as the Deng 僜人.
 The Deng number over 1,000 in Zayü County, Tibet, China, with 1,000 of the Deng having the autonym /tɑ31 ruɑŋ53/ (大让), and 130 having the autonym /kɯ31 mɑn35/ (格曼) (Geman).
 They are also neighbors with the Idu or /i53 du31/ (义都) people.

+A prayer song of Miju Mishmi people of Arunachal Pradesh, India, praying the Almighty Amik Matai.

 In India, Miju is spoken in Hawai Circle and the Parsuram Kund area of Lohit District, Arunachal Pradesh (Boro 1978, Dasgupta 1977).
 Ethnologue reports that Miju is spoken in 25 villages located in high altitude areas to the east of upper Lohit and Dau valleys, which are located east of the Haguliang, Billong, and Tilai valleys.

 Phonology

 These are the sounds in the Miju/Kaman language.